 SCA Compliance: A Merchant’s Guide to PSD2 Payment Authentication SCA compliance is not simply a matter of enabling 3D Secure and calling it done.
 Sophisticated merchants optimize their SCA...

-Network Tokenization: How It Improves Authorization Rates and Security Network tokenization is one of the most impactful payment optimizations available to merchants that store card credentials — yet many...
+Network Tokenization: How It Improves Authorization Rates and Security Network tokenization is one of the most impactful payment optimizations available to merchants that store card credentials, yet many merchants...

 EMV 3D Secure: The Technical Guide to 3DS2 for Merchants EMV 3D Secure (EMV 3DS, or 3DS2) is the current version of the 3D Secure payment authentication standard, developed by...